urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 16. Adams County’s Gold
-> **Target Words**: `academy, ancient, board, century, clue, concert, county, dictionary, exist, flat, gentleman, hidden, maybe, officer, original, pound, process, publish, theater, wealth`
+> `academy, ancient, board, century, clue, concert, county, dictionary, exist, flat, gentleman, hidden, maybe, officer, original, pound, process, publish, theater, wealth`

 Adams Academy was a good school.
 Boys lived there and took classes.
 Tom worked hard all week.
 On a spring Saturday, he wanted to do something fun!
 He asked his friend Jeff to go to the movie theater.
 “Sorry,” Jeff answered.
 “I’m going to a concert.”